Home » Course » Breakfast

 My mom loves herself some freshly baked bread, or just bread in general.
 If breads were to give her all the nutrition she needs to survive, she will probably eat bread all day, every day!

-When she and my dad visited us last October, she made these no-knead breads based on a technique she learned from the internet.
+When she and my dad visited us last October, she made no-knead cranberry bread based on a technique she learned from the internet.

 I will admit I was skeptical at first, but then it tasted so good I wanted to make some myself after she left.